-- The expenses and revenues accrued evenly throughout the year. - 2.
-Non-current assets are to be depreciated at the rate of 25% on cost per annum. - 3.
+- The expenses and revenues accrued evenly throughout the year.
+Non-current assets are to be depreciated at the rate of 25% on cost per annum.
 Inventory as at 30 September 2017 was valued at Sh.1,496,000.
+2. - 3.

-- (a) Partners' income statement and appropriation account for the year ended 30 September 2017.
-(10.marks) - (b) Partners' capital account.
+(a) Partners' income statement and appropriation account for the year ended 30 September 2017.
+(10.marks) (b) Partners' capital account.
+(5 marks) (c) Statement of financial position as at 30 September 2017.
+(5 marks) (Total: 20 marks)

 (a) Highlight five features of not-for-profit organisations.

-(b) Describe four functions of Public Accounts Committee (PAC) in your country.

-(c) Explain four benefits that could accrue to a country that adopts International Financial Reporting Standards (IFRs).

-(d) State three reasons why a business entity should make provision for depreciation on non-current assets.
-(3 marks)
+(5 marks) (b) Describe four functions of Public Accounts Committee (PAC) in your country.
+(4 marks) (c) Explain four benefits that could accrue to a country that adopts International Financial Reporting Standards (IFRs).
+(8 marks) (d) State three reasons why a business entity should make provision for depreciation on non-current assets.
+(Total: (3 marks) 20 marks)

-Time Allowed: 3 hours.
-MONDAY: 22 May 2017.